Aliagha Shikhlinski: Red Army

 In 1920–1921, he was seconded to Moscow, where he was an adviser to the artillery inspection department of Red Army and taught in Higher Artillery School.
 On 18 July 1921, Shikhlinski was transferred back to Baku, where he taught at a military school and became a deputy to the chairman of the military science society of Baku garrison.
 In 1926, Shikhlinsky published the Russian-Azerbaijani Concise Military Dictionary.
 He resigned from military service in 1929 and wrote his memoirs, which were published in 1944.

 Death

 He spent his last days in his house, apartment 14 of Jafar Jabbarly Street in Baku.
 Prior to his death, Ali Agha Shikhlinski wrote his memoirs "My Memories" in 1942.
 The book was published nine months after the general's death, in May 1944.
 A well-known Russian and Soviet military specialist, Doctor of Military Sciences, Major-General Evgeny Barsukov wrote a preface to the book.
 This book was published by "Azərnəşr" in Azerbaijani and Russian in 1984 with mass circulation (60 thousand) with additions and explanations.

-The funeral of Ali Agha Shikhlinski, who died of cardiosclerosis in the hospital now named after Agha Musa Naghiyev on August 18, 1943, and was organized by philosopher Heydar Huseynov himself.
+The funeral of Ali Agha Shikhlinski, who died of cardiosclerosis in the hospital now named after Agha Musa Naghiyev on August 18, 1943, was organized by philosopher Heydar Huseynov himself.
 The funeral was accompanied by an orchestra from the Baku Military Garrison.